luisrozo/martian-robots/README.md

 A line which does not match any of these rules will be ignored.
 Also, a robot is only set when one valid line of position and one valid line of instructions are found.

-The following regular expression have been used:
+The following regular expressions have been used:
 - Planet size: `^\\d+\\s{1}\\d+$`
 - Position: `^\\d+\\s{1}\\d+\\s{1}[NSEW]{1}$`
 - Instructions: `^[FLR]{1,100}$`